-We are all aware and familiar with many health related benefits of resistance training, including a lower risk of mortality, hypertension, cardiovascular conditions and better body composition.
-Besides these health benefits, research has shown that resistance training actually helps to improve the mental health conditions in women and men.
+We are all aware and familiar with the many health-related benefits of resistance training, including a lower risk of mortality, hypertension, cardiovascular conditions and having a better body composition.
+Besides these health benefits, research has shown that resistance training actually helps to improve mental health conditions in women and men.
 Our bottom line message for you are: For a mental lift, you should weight lift.

-Cognition refers to the brain’s processing ability to obtain knowledge through thought, experience and the senses.
-This is also refers to as the brain control centre manages all of the tasks in a person’s life, such as writing an article, doing a research project, preparing for class and organising a trip.
-A great number of research on exercise and cognitive function show that resistance training improves several aspects of cognition in healthy older adults.
+Cognition refers to the brain’s processing ability to obtain knowledge through thought, experience, and the senses.
+This is also referred to as the brain control centre manages all of the tasks in a person’s life, such as writing an article, doing a research project, preparing for class and organizing a trip.
+Numerous researches on exercise and cognitive function show that resistance training improves several aspects of cognition in healthy older adults.
 One of the most profound effects is a significant improvement in memory and memory-related tasks.

 4) Chronic Fatigue

-There is increasing noticeable numbers of adults experiences persistent fatigue symptoms.
+There is a noticeable increase in the number of adults experiencing persistent fatigue symptoms.
 In addition, the occurrence of chronic fatigue is elevated among people with lasting medical illnesses, especially those with psychological disorders.
 For some people, fatigue is a reason for them to make frequent visit to their physicians.
 Studies on exercise and fatigue show that exercise is clinically beneficial and even more beneficial than drug or cognitive behavioural interventions.
 In fact, a strength training-only intervention results in the largest improvements in chronic fatigue.

-The mechanism by which resistance training improves mental health are speculative at this time.
-It is suggested that a complex network of neurophysiological adaptations occur that directly and indirectly effect mental processes.
-In addition, resistance training may improve central nervous system functioning, which could have positive effect on mental health.
+The mechanism by which resistance training improves mental health is speculative at this time.
+It is suggested that a complex network of neurophysiological adaptations occur that directly and indirectly affect mental processes.
+In addition, resistance training may improve central nervous system functioning, which could have a positive effect on mental health.